Fazendaaa/COBOLDocker/README.md

 cobc --help
 ```

 III.
-The following hould be printed in your terminal:
+The following should be printed in your terminal:

 ```shell
 GnuCOBOL compiler for most COBOL dialects with lots of extensions